Short-Form Video Strategy for Dental & Healthcare Practices

 Always obtain a signed, HIPAA-compliant social media consent form that specifically describes how the content will be used, which platforms it will appear on, and the patient's right to revoke consent at any time.
 For general educational content, use 3D dental models, animations, or mannequin demonstrations that avoid any patient-identifiable information — even background details like appointment schedules on whiteboards can constitute a violation.
 Many successful dental practices maintain a dedicated consent workflow where front-desk staff offer the form during check-in, allowing patients to opt in before any filming occurs during their visit.

-Get dental viral feed + scripts for your practice
+Get dental content ideas and scripts for your practice